Need to talk? Call 1800 882 436.

 Cleaning baby eyes, baby ears & baby noses | Raising Children Network

-Baby eyes, baby ears and baby noses all need gentle cleaning once a day.
-Clean them with warm water and a cotton ball when you’re giving your baby a bath.
+Baby eyes, baby ears and baby noses need gentle cleaning once a day.
+Clean them with warm water and a cloth or cotton wool when you give your baby a bath.

 Read more on raisingchildren.net.au website